 Tommy Hill and Nori Haga are flying from Brands Hatch to Suzuka to ride in the Moster Energy YART racing team.
 Jonathan Rea will compete alongside veteran Tady Okada on last year’s winning team, FCC TSR Honda (running no.11, the second most lucky number in Japan.
 1 is the first, but two 1s is considered the next lucky).
 Leon Camier, Aussie Josh Waters and Nobu Aoki are riding for the Yoshimura Suzuki team.

 Bike wise the Suzuka 8 hours used to be a mad mix.
 It’s generally a mix of the Japanese 1000s, and although the days of trick CB1300s racing is gone, there are still three Aprilia RSV4s, a KTM RC8 R and a Ducati 1199 Panigale in the line up.

 Other familiar names racing are former BSB champ Ryuichi Kiyonari, BSB favourite Yukio Kagayama, BSB failure Kazuki Watanabe and MotGP winner Makoto Tamada.
 Some unfamiliar names are those of some of the teams, including Dog House with Higuchi Legal Office and Dogfish O-Tec Suzuka & Pleasing!

 The first free practice sessions will take place on Thursday with the race starting at 11.30 local time on Sunday.
-Our Japanese is a bit rusty, but if you head here, you may be able to see it streamed on the internet http://www.ustream.tv/channel/suzuka-event.Enjoy more Fast Bikes reading in the four-weekly magazine.
+Our Japanese is a bit rusty, but if you head here, you may be able to see it streamed on the internet http://www.ustream.tv/channel/suzuka-event.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.